UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.2.advanced.UE4.HTML5.md

 - it is much easier to debug or trying to diagnose any problems on the "Native Platform" first (i.e. the desktop)

 ShooterGame is a fully fleshed out project that can host network games.
-> Note: HTML5 will NEVER be able to host a game (it can join them, but never host).

-you need to connect the HTML5 client to a **listening host**:
 - usually, a server is used to host these game sessions
-	- Unreal Engine can make these and are known as "UE4 Dedicated Servers"
+	- Unreal Engine make these and are known as "UE4 Dedicated Servers"
+	- an example of this was done in the previous HowTo: [UE4 Multi-player Testing With HTML5](README.1.emscripten.UE4.HTML5.md#ue4-multi-player-testing-with-html5)

+- another way to host game sessions is to have the running application open a listening port and perform the same functionality as a Dedicated Server
+	- we will be doing an example of this here

+finally, the HTML5 client will need to connect to a **listening host**.
+> NOTE: UE4 HTML5 will NEVER be able to "host" a game (it can join them, but never host).

-- for the purpose of this demo, we are going to use the "game client" to open a listening port to host a session
+for the purpose of this demo, we are going to use the "desktop game client" (remember, this is called the [NoEditor](#ue4-multi-player-testing-with-html5) variant) to open a listening port to host a session.
-	- and the HTML5 client will connect to this to play a networked game
+- the HTML5 client will connect to this to play a networked game

 ### Configuring UE4 Projects with WebSocket Networking

+in the
+example which basically demonstrated networking gameplay working out-of-the-box.

+it was also mentioned there that a clone of a special branch based on Release-4.24 was made with the HTML5 platform files already populated.  this includes **config.ini** files.

+in this HowTo, we will go through the steps to make UE4 networking projects work on the HTML5 platform in detail.

-normally, all desktop and most console platforms will be using what is known as the Unreal Engine IpNetwork NetDriver for network communications.
+normally, all desktop and most console platforms will be using what is known as the Unreal Engine **IpNetwork** NetDriver for network communications.

-to make UE4 projects work on the HTML5 platform, we need to (1) change UE4 to use the **WebSocketNetwok NetDriver**
+- this needs to be change to use the **WebSocketNetwok NetDriver** ([1](#netdriverdefinitions-1))

-we will then need to (2) add the **WebSocketNetworking.WebSocketNetDriver** settings to the Engine.
+- then need to add the **WebSocketNetworking.WebSocketNetDriver** ([2](#add-websocketnetdriver-settings-2))
+settings to the Engine

-finally, we will also need to (3) **disable Packet Handler Components not supported with websocket**.
+- finally, will also need to **disable Packet Handler Components not supported with websocket** ([3](#disable-packethandlercomponents-3))
 	- one such example is the **SteamAuthComponentModuleInterface**

-> again, as mentioned in [Starting with UE4 Editor](README.0.building.UE4.Editor.md),
-a clone of a special branch based on Release-4.24 was made with the HTML5 platform files already populated.  this includes **config.ini** files.  **BUT** the sample project **ShooterGame** will contain configurations that will **NEED** to be manually edited.

 we will now go over each of these (1-3) steps one by one.